 the agency has to give access to an edited copy even if the document is the subject of an exemption certificate.

-25. Deferred access
+25. Deferring access, grounds for

 (1) The agency may defer giving access to a document for a reasonable period if the document —